 With a lifetime product, it is important to note that your premiums will increase each year at renewal.
 This is different to a “Per Condition” policy, where a particular condition can become excluded once the condition limit is reached.
-Your excess will likely increase as your dog gets older.
-With our lifetime products, when your pet turns 9, a fixed excess of £69 plus 20% of each claim will apply.

 It's worth bearing in mind that many vets believe lifetime pet insurance cover is the best option for dogs.

 Here's what vet Rory Cusack recommends: "Good quality means lifelong cover.
 Any of these policies that run year to year are hardly worth having, because you'll get an incident, there'll be an exclusion put on that for life and nobody else will touch it." (taken from the BBC story, Pet Insurance - Best Friend or will it bite you?).